Engineering has always been a fairly "technological" space.

-Of course, whenever you hear the words “modern” or “technology” we often think about robots.
+Of course, whenever you hear the words “modern”, “technology” or "industry 4.0" we often think about robots.

 And while it may just seem like a cool concept, many companies are making huge strides in the oilfield and engineering world by designing and utilizing robots (fancy word for automated machine) to complete jobs within dangerous environments or extreme conditions.

 Not only is utilizing robots for these types of jobs much safer than sending humans in, but they are way more efficient.